imyoungyang/myAWSStudyBlog/vpc/README.md

 ![](images/architecture1.png)

+1. Customers have legitimate privacy and security concerns about sending and receiving data across the public internet.
-1. Learn how to connect two VPC in different AWS regions.
+2. Connect two VPC in different AWS regions.
-2. Restricted machine can't direct access.
-Only from left region VPC can ssh to restricted machine.
+3. Restricted machine can't direct access.
+Only from us-west-1 vpc-172.20.0.0/16 can ssh to restricted machines.
-3. Restricted machine needs to update packages such as `yum install` command.
+4. For security reason, restricted machines need to update packages such as `yum install` command.
-4. All other VPC connects to internet must pass the proxy to do the security control.
+5. The other two VPC connects to internet must pass throught proxy in vpc-172.20.0.0/16 for the security control.
+6. Restricted machines must use a private IP addresses to access Amazon S3 with no exposure to the public internet.

 ## Lab stages